porchard/per-cluster-atac-processing/README.md

     "libraries": {
         "Sample_3172-CV-hg19": {
             "bam": "/path/to/library.bam", # path to pruned library ATAC bam file (from snATAC pipeline) "clusters": "/path/to/library.clusters.txt" # two-column TSV file (no header).
-First column is a barcode, second column is the cluster assignment for that barcode
+First column is *RNA* barcode, second column is the cluster assignment for that barcode
         }
     }
 }